A vengeful witch. A shattered family. A dark threat.

-The prison was erected inside an old medieval castle, while the outside had been modernised, inside hadn’t been touched.
-Torches and small candles were the only source of light, the arched windows bricked in to the point they kept the stench of unwashed bodies thick at the back of your throat.
+The prison was erected inside a medieval castle.
+While the outside had been modernised, inside hadn’t been touched Torches and small candles were the only source of light, the arched windows bricked in to the point they kept the stench of unwashed bodies thick at the back of your throat.

 “Oi, pretty lady.
 Come over here for a bit, I won’t hurt ya.
 I got something thick and juicy you can…”

-Inmates called at her, their faces appearing in the thin gaps between the thick metal bars as they blew kisses and rudely gestured.
+Inmates called at her, their faces appearing in the thin gaps between the thick metal bars as they blew kisses and gestured obscenely.

 “GET BACK!” the guard shouted as he hit the bars with his metal baton, the resonating noise a horrible high pitched twang that set her teeth on edge.
 “He’s just through here.”